bautista1405/Design-service-s-landing-page/README.md

 In the "about" section is the info about who they are, what they do and what they aim to.

-In the "services" section you is the info about the projects that the agency has done.
+In the "services" section is the info about the projects that the agency has done.

 In the "contact" section there is a contact form, where you can reach the agency.

-Then you have the footer where is info about bussiness hours, more contact info and their location.
+Then you have the footer where there is info about bussiness hours, more contact info and their location.